 Before You’re Done

-- To change contact, remittance, and/or payment information in the USAC database, you must file an update to your FCC Form 498 (Service Provider and Billed Entity Identification Number and General Contact Information Form).
+- To correct contact, remittance, and/or payment information in the USAC database, you must file an update to your FCC Form 498 (Service Provider and Billed Entity Identification Number and General Contact Information Form).
 Updates must be filed online using the E-File system.

 - If program rules have been violated, USAC may be required to reduce the amount of a funding request – known as a commitment adjustment or COMAD – which may include the recovery of improperly disbursed funds (RIDF).
 If funds have been disbursed in error, you must return those funds to USAC.

 - To change the Service Start Date or contract expiration date on a funding request, the applicant can file an FCC Form 500 (Funding Commitment Adjustment Request Form).
-If a contract must be extended to allow for the delivery and installation of non-recurring services, (1) the applicant must negotiate a contract extension with you, (2) the applicant must submit a service delivery extension request on or before the deadline (see below), and then (3) the applicant can file an FCC Form 500 to report the extended contract expiration date.
-USAC issues an FCC Form 500 Notification Letter after processing this form.
+If a contract must be extended to allow for the delivery and installation of non-recurring services, (1) the applicant must negotiate a contract extension with you, (2) the applicant must submit a service delivery extension request on or before the deadline (see below), and (3) the applicant can file an FCC Form 500 to report the extended contract expiration date.
+USAC issues an FCC Form 500 Notification Letter via the EPC Newsfeed after processing this form.

 - If one or more schools or libraries are opening, closing, merging, or separating, the applicant should contact USAC to provide the information specific to the situation.
 The resolution of the change(s) may affect the associated funding commitments.